Military History Tours Polygon Wood and Passchendaele (Belgium) 27 September – 10 October 2017

 Not included in tour price:

 Arrival day into Brussels.
 Our hotel will be the Novotel at Brussels airport.
-Our tour leader/historian will meet flights if requestedand arrange transfers to the hotel.
-An evening briefing of tour arrangements will be followed by a group dinner.
+Our tour leader/historian will meet flights if requested and assist with transfers to the hotel.
+An evening briefing of tour arrangements followed by a group dinner.
 D

-Our tour departs for Ieper from our Brussels hotel, at 0900.
-After settling into our hotel in Ieper, the rest of the day is free to explore this medieval town which is well preserved having being rebuilt after the War.
-In the evening we will attend the Last Post Service at the Menin Gate.
-B/D
+Our tour departs for Lens from our Brussels hotel, at 0900.
+After settling into our hotel in Lens, the rest of the day is free to relax, use the pool or enjoy the services of one of the few 4 star properties in the Somme B/D

-This was the start of the Battle of Polygon Wood and the Australians had captured all of their objectives, but at a huge cost.
-We will attend the Government Commemorative Service to remember that battle 100 years ago.
-The rest of the day will be kept free for any other special services that the Government has planned.
+This was the start of the Battle of Polygon Wood.
+We will attend the Government Commemorative Service to remember that battle of 100 years ago.
+The rest of the day will be kept free for any other special services or events that the Government might plan.
 B/L/D

-After breakfast your coach will depart for the first of four days touring the Somme battlefields.
-Your Military Historian travelling with you will brief you during the day on events and the significance of the places you visit.
-During the touring days you will visit many of the battle sites, memorials and cemeteries of the Somme and today we intend to visit Beaumont Hamel, Pozieres, Thiepval, Dernancourt and the Lochnagar Crater.
+After breakfast your coach will depart for a day touring the Somme battlefields.
+Your Military Historians travelling with you will brief you during the day on events and the significance of the places you visit.
+During the touring you will visit many of the battle sites, memorials and cemeteries of the Somme and today we intend to visit Beaumont Hamel, Pozieres, Thiepval, Dernancourt and the Lochnagar Crater.
 B/L/D

 With your box lunch for sustenance, you will again be led through the Somme battlefields by your historian.
 Today it is our intention to visit Delville Wood, Mont St Quentin, the 2nd Division Memorial, Bellenglise, the 4th Division Memorial, Maissemy, the Riqueval Canal and where the Australian Corps under General Monash finished the War, at Montbrehain.
 This is where where the Australian Corps under General Monash finished the War as they where taken out of the field on 5 October 1918 to rest and train.
 The War ended before they were required again.
 Dinner in our hotel.
 B/L/D

-After breakfast you will set off again for your 3rd day of touring the Somme with your lunch box in hand.
-Again, based on requirements, your Military Historian on board will aim to get you to places you need to visit.
-Our hospitality vehicles will support in this task.
-This is our Villers-Bretonneux Day when we spend time looking at the area of those important battles, the Victoria School, Musee Australien and the Adelaide Cemetery that was the previous place of rest for the unknown soldier who is now at rest in Canberra.
-Le Hamel and Sailly le Sec will also be visited today.
+After breakfast, and based on individual requirements, your Military Historian on board will aim to get you to places you need to visit.
+Our hospitality vehicle will support in this task.
+This is our Villers-Bretonneux Day, when we spend time looking at the area of those important battles, the Victoria School, Musee Australien and the Adelaide Cemetery that was the previous place of rest for the unknown soldier who is now at rest in Canberra.
+Le Hamel and Sa illy le Sec will also be visited today.
+Dinner in our hotel.
+B/L/D

-Our last day in the Somme and we will keep time free for any special visits that are required.
-We will visit Amiens as tonight you are granted leave.
-A free night in Amiens to view the Cathedrale Notre Dame ( larger than Notre Dame in Paris ), then find your own special French restaurant on the river running through town, and for the ladies especially, shop!
-But on the way to Amiens we visit Compiegne to see the actual site of the signing of the Armistice.
+Today, we will visit Amiens early afternoon as tonight you are granted leave.
+A free night in Amiens to view the Cathedrale Notre Dame (larger than Notre Dame in Paris), then find your own special French restaurant on the river running through town, and for the ladies especially, shop!
+On the way to Amiens we visit Compiegne to see the actual site of the signing of the Armistice.

 Coach transport will be provided in and out of Amiens.
 B/L